 Understanding the goal of negotiation: The purpose of any negotiation is not simply to get what we want.
 The ‘Neighbours’ exercise is particularly valuable because it highlights the fact that getting what we want in the short-term can be easily off-set by long-term pain.
 For example, people don’t volunteer to live next door to people with whom they have fallen out.
 The goal of negotiation is finding the ‘sweet spot’ where both sides get what they want – otherwise known in negotiation parlance as ‘win-win’.

 How people should prepare: Whilst you might not reveal this information until it’s time to reflect on the exercise, effective negotiators take their time and ask questions of the other side (to understand the situation) before reaching for a solution or judgement.
-Asking questions often reveals deeper more complex issues.
-Likewise, complex issues can sometimes be resolved through ‘movement’ which is often the catalyst for both sides to reach a suitable conclusion.
+Asking questions often reveals deeper more complex thoughts and issues.
+Likewise, complex issues can sometimes be resolved through ‘movement’ which is often the catalyst for both sides to reach a suitable and mutually agreeable conclusion.

 Embedding Negotiation Skills – Role Play 1 – ‘Neighbours’

-Once 15 minutes max is up, ask people to wrap up.
+Once 15 minutes (max) has elapsed, ask people to wrap up.
 Then ask them to write down the result of their negotiation and why they reached that specific position.
 Once complete, decide the best method (depending on class size) for people to share and discuss their results.

 Chris the home-buyer